spiceai/pulls-with-spice-action/README.md

 - `banned_label` - Custom message for when a banned label is used
 - `no_assignee` - Custom message for when an assignee is required but missing
 - `invalid_issue_type` - Custom message for when the required issue type is missing
+- `is_draft` - Custom message for when a draft PR is not allowed

 ## Development